openstf/stf/doc/DEPLOYMENT.md

 **Requires** the `rethinkdb-proxy-28015.service` unit on the same host.

-The app unit provides the main HTTP server and currently a very, very modest API for the client-side.
-It also serves all static resources including images, scripts and stylesheets.
+The app unit provides the main HTTP server and it serves all static resources including images, scripts and stylesheets.

 This is a template unit, meaning that you'll need to start it with an instance identifier.
 In this example configuration the identifier is used to specify the exposed port number (i.e. `stf-app@3100.service` runs on port 3100).
 You can have multiple instances running on the same host by using different ports.